Does your family enjoy watching fireworks on the Fourth of July?

 Capture fun memories and create the explosive effects of fireworks with this fun and easy art project.

-In this article I’ll show you how to use a fun, unique technique to paint a city sky filled with fireworks.
+In this article, I’ll show you how to use a fun, unique painting technique to paint a city sky filled with fireworks.
 Your one-of-a-kind piece of art will make a lasting memory of the spectacular nighttime display.

 Why Paint Fireworks?

-Fireworks light up the sky with booming excitement.
+Fireworks are always fun and light up the sky with booming excitement.
 The fantastic display of colors can take your breath away and create quite an experience for the whole family to enjoy.

-One of the largest displays of fireworks in the United States is the annual Macy’s 4th of July fireworks show in New York City.
-Check out this time-lapse of the 2013 Macy’s fireworks show.
+One of the largest displays of fireworks in the United States is the annual Macy’s 4th of July Fireworks show in New York City.

 You Will Need